+iv.
 State aid follow-up

-• Before the signature of the project Subsidy Contract:
+Before the signature of the project Subsidy Contract:

-On the basis of the State Aid self-assessment presented by project partners, JS will perform a State Aid check.
+On the basis of the State Aid self-assessment presented by project partners, the JS will perform a State Aid check.

-During the pre-contracting phase JS may ask partner to amend the selected exemption scheme or the Application Form content.
+During the pre-contracting phase, the JS may ask partners to amend the selected exemption scheme or the Application Form content.

-If a state aid risk is confirmed, contractual conditions for project approval may be raised to the Programme Committee
+If a State aid risk is confirmed, contractual conditions for project approval may be raised to the Programme Committee.